- — Kosher, Raw, Vegan

-Lupini beans have been popular in Italy for centuries and today they are an important part of the Mediterranean cuisine.
+Lupini beans have been popular in Italy for centuries, and today they are an essential part of Mediterranean cuisine.
 The thick skin of these beans makes them fun to eat because you can “pop” them to get to the salty meat inside.

-Nowadays, Lupini beans are mostly used as a snack because of their salty and a bit of bitter taste.
+Nowadays, Lupini beans mostly used as a snack because of their salty and a bit of bitter taste.
 However, some of the sweet cultivars developed today nicely integrate into vegetarian cuisine.

 Lupini beans are the second-best source of plant protein (the first is soybeans).
 Highly digestible proteins make up about 40% of the bean.
 Lupins also are an excellent source of dietary fiber (36%).
 Combined with the fact that some of the newer types of Lupini beans suppress appetite, this particular product turns out to be a highly nutritious food that is perfect for weight loss.